El Tajín: Buildings 3, 23, 15 and 5

 Just south of Buildings 3 and 23 is Building 15, which is only partially excavated.
 It faces west and appears to have a civil function much like Building C in Tajín Chico.
 It has stairways on both the east and west sides that lead to the top of the second level.
 The third story begins with a wall of niches and no visible stairs.
 The two lower levels are adorned with larger niches as is the top of the stairway divider.
 Beneath the larger niches is a line of seven panels.
 Under the fourth panel, an older panel was found.
 Deeper excavation found an older, damaged structure which was covered over by the visible structure.
-This building is thought to the last built with niches.
+This building is thought to be the last built with niches.

 Building 5 is considered to be the stateliest of the El Tajin site.
 While located next to the Pyramid of the Niches, its visual appeal is not lost to its more famous neighbor.
 It is located in the center of a pyramid complex and consists of a truncated pyramid rising from a platform that is over 32000 sqft in size.
 Access to the first level of the pyramid, which is lined with niches, is via a single staircase on the west side or a double staircase on the east side.
 Access to the top of the pyramid, where the temple once stood, is via a double staircase on the east side.
 The top of the pyramid contains two platforms, both of which are decorated with stepped frets.
 Between the two sets of staircases on the first level on the east side is a tall column-line sculpture.
 It had been thrown down from the top of the pyramid in ancient times and broken.
 Archeologists reassembled it at the spot in which it was found.
 The sculpture is similar in style to the carved stone yokes of Veracruz.
 The figure seems to be an allegorical representation of a seated figure with a severed upper torso and a skull for a head.
 The arms are holding a serpent like form and the body contains scrolls, which may signify sacrificial blood.
 The small buildings that surround this pyramid are meant to complement it.
 However, the one on the northeast side has been completely destroyed due to centuries-old trail that was used when this area was still jungle.